How do I join the #LCSM tweetchat?

 When does the #LCSM tweetchat take place?

-#LCSM tweetchats occur on the second Thursday of the month at 8 PM Eastern Time (5 PM Pacific).
+#LCSM tweetchats occur on the first Thursday of the month at 8 PM Eastern Time (5 PM Pacific).
 You can find the date of the next chat here.

 What is an #LCSM tweetchat?

 An #LCSM tweetchat is a scheduled one-hour event when people interested in lung cancer join Twitter to chat about lung cancer topics.
 Participants have included researchers, clinicians, healthcare providers, advocates, people living with lung cancer and their family members, and anyone else who is working or coping with lung cancer.